-The question of temporal integration becomes even more powerful given that, on a psychological level, the self has been associated with the integration of different functions: sensory (Sui, He, & Humphreys, 2012; Sui, Rotshtein, & Humphreys, 2013), motor (Frings & Wentura, 2014), affective (Northoff et al., 2009), cognitive (Nakao et al., 2016; Nakao, Bai, Nashiwa, & Northoff, 2013; Nakao, Ohira, & Northoff, 2012), and social (Schilbach et al., 2013).
-Strikingly, these functions operate in different frequency ranges (Buzsáki, 2007) and their integration on the psychological level may ultimately be traced to temporal integration on the neuronal level.
+The question of temporal integration becomes even more powerful given that, on a psychological level, the self has been associated with the integration of different functions: sensory [Sui et al., 2012; Sui et al., 2013], motor [Frings, C. & Wentura, 2014], affective [Northoff et al., 2009], cognitive [Nakao et al., 2012; Nakao et al., 2013; Nakao et al., 2016], and Social [Schilbach et al., 2013].
+Strikingly, these functions operate in different frequency ranges [Buzsáki, 2007] and their integration on the psychological level may ultimately be traced to temporal integration on the neuronal level.
 Therefore, what on the psychological level is described as the integrative function of the self may, on the neuronal level, be realized by temporal integration of different frequencies as mediated by CFC.
-One would consequently expect resting state CFC (as measured by MI) to predict the degree of self-consciousness.
+One would consequently expect resting state CFC

+(as measured by MI) to predict the degree of self-consciousness.
 That is yet to be investigated.

-Taken together, there is strong empirical evidence that (i) the brain's resting state activity-its spontaneous activity-is closely related to our sense of self, or self-consciousness (Davey et al., 2016; Northoff, 2016; Qin & Northoff, 2011); and that (ii) on a purely psychological level, the self can be characterized by strong temporal integration which includes temporal nestedness (manifest over different time scales or frequency ranges), temporal continuity (as in self-continuity), and temporal integration (as in the integrative function of self).
-Aiming to bridge the gap between psychological and neuronal levels, we therefore applied measures to the brain's spontaneous activity, specifically the PLE, ACW, and CFC, which index those psychological temporal features-temporal nestedness, continuity, and integration-on the neuronal level and we correlated them with self-consciousness.
+Taken together, there is strong empirical evidence that (i) the brain's resting state activity - its spontaneous activity - is closely related to our sense of self, or self-consciousness [Davey et al., 2016; Northoff, 2016; Qin and Northoff, 2011]; and that (ii) on a purely psychological level, the self can be characterized by strong temporal integration which includes temporal nestedness (manifest over different time scales or frequency ranges), temporal continuity (as in self-continuity), and temporal integration (as in the integrative function of self).
+Aiming to bridge the gap between psychological and neuronal levels, we therefore applied measures to the brain's spontaneous activity, specifically the PLE, ACW, and CFC, which index those psychological temporal features - temporal nestedness, continuity, and integration - on the neuronal level and we correlated them with self-consciousness.